 The guests settled comfortably in the vast lounge, while uniformed servants handed out refreshments.
 Pleasant greetings were exchanged, easy banter ensued.
 One talked about a recent family vacation to the moon.
 Some discussed the latest contracts their business landed ever since the economic climate turned friendly toward private enterprise.
 One remarked to the other about how young she looked and asked if she had plastic surgery done recently.
 The other one told about discovering a one-thousand year old yogi who taught new techniques that reversed the aging process.

 Precisely thirty minutes passed after the disappearance of the hostess, when the butler announced the lady of the mansion.
-Conversation died down as every looked up to the ceiling as a single glass enclosure with made its descent slowly into the middle of the room.
-Mrs. Spoon who changed from the welcome attire to the Head-of-the-committee attire emerged with grand elegance to standing ovation.
-As she stepped out of the elevator, she said modestly, ‘This is embarrassing people.
+Conversation died down as everyone looked up to the ceiling as a single glass enclosure made its descent slowly into the middle of the room.
+Mrs. Spoon, who changed from the welcome attire to the Head-of-the-Committee attire, emerged with grand elegance to standing ovation.
+As she stepped out of the elevator, she said modestly, ‘This is embarrassing, people.
 You don’t have to applaud.’

 ‘Even though large numbers of unemployed are finding employment, penury is still unmitigated.
 This is one of the contributing factors to the rapid growth of shanty towns all around the country.